Learn how to style single data points to enrich your charts

 - Go to Styling > Series and select the proper series which includes the data point(s) you want to style.

 - Click on All Data.

 - A list appears with all the data points from this series.
 Select the wanted data point and style it.

-- You will now see a blue dot next to the property, and on a higher level next to the series to indicate a data point has be styled overruling the global settings.
+- You will now see a blue dot next to the property, and on a higher level next to the series to indicate a data point has been styled overruling the global settings.

 - Done!
-This can be repeated for as many data points you like.
+This can be repeated for as many data points as you like.